Stetson University main gate

 Total Current Term Charges: This is the total amount for the current semester, including all charges listed in the Charges section above.

-Previous/Other Term Balance: This is any amount carried over from a previous term, which may be either an amount due or a credit balance.
+Previous/Other Term Balance: This is any student account balance carried over from a previous term, which can be either an amount due or a credit.

-Future Balance: This shows the total charges and credits that will be due or available in the future.
+Future Balance: This shows the total charges or credits that will be due or available in the future.
 It often includes the remaining balance for your monthly payment plan for upcoming months.

 4. Making Your Payment and Due Date